B3rC/BME-First-Semester-C-projects/README.md

 - **Features:**
   - Dynamic board size (adjustable dimensions).
   - Computer opponent with difficulty levels powered by the minimax algorithm.
+  - Save and load functionality to store and resume game progress.
   - Graphical user interface built using SDL2.